oakestra/documentation/content/docs/dashboard/access-control.md

 ## Introduction

-EdgeIO supports currently only one way of authenticating and authorizing users.
+Oakestra supports currently only one way of authenticating and authorizing users.
 Authorization is handled by the Root Orchestrator (System Manager) API server.
 The Dashboard only acts as a proxy and passes all auth information to it.
 In case of forbidden access corresponding warnings will be displayed in the Dashboard.

 ## Authentication

-EdgeIO Dashboard supports currently only this way of authenticating users:
+Oakestra Dashboard supports currently only this way of authenticating users:

 * **Username/password** that can be used on Dashboard login view.